JOIN ME IN AN INTERVIEW WITH SIMON GRECH FROM ZEBBUG, GOZO !

 Zebbug lies stretched on a tranquil hill to the north of Gozo.
 Its name in Maltese means olives or olive trees, denoting an olive tree culture in the area at some point in time.
-Zebbug rises on two adjoining hills, from where one could not help but observe a splendid panorama of the Gozitan countryside and the Mediterranean.
-Best month to visit Zebbug Gozo is August since the main annual village feast is usually celebrated on the third Sunday of August.
+Zebbug rises on two adjoining hills, from where one cannot help but observe a splendid panorama of the Gozitan countryside and the Mediterranean.
+Best month to visit Zebbug Gozo would be August since the main annual village feast is usually celebrated on the third Sunday of August.

 What are the different modes of transport available from the airport to Zebbug, apart from cab?

 After arriving on Malta International Airport one must take the direct bus route X1 to Cirkewwa harbour.
 Then board the Gozo channel ferry and take the bus again to Zebbug route 301/303/ change to 309.
 Or you can easily use the direct airport shuttle services.

 Which are the top 3 must visit places in Zebbug?

 Marsalforn – Marsalforn was once a fishermen village but now it has developed into a harbour for sailing and cabin cruiser enthusiasts which come from the island of Malta and from different countries in the Mediterranean.
 One can find a lot of traditional food restaurants, and in summer live concerts and a variety of activities take place around the harbour promenade.
 A lot of sea related activities like canoeing, kayaking, diving, snorkelling, etc. can be found here in Marsalforn.
 A small church dedicated to St. Paul is situated in this village and a traditional feast in late January is celebrated.
 It forms part of Zebbug Local Council but has its own Administrative Council and members.